romanz/electrs/doc/usage.md

 ### Configuration files and priorities

 The config files must be in the Toml format.
+If you've never seen a Toml configuration file, there's an [example configuration file](config_example.toml) available.

-These config files are (from lowest priority to highest): `/etc/electrs/config.toml`, `~/.electrs/config.toml`, `./electrs.toml`.
+The config files are (from lowest priority to highest): `/etc/electrs/config.toml`, `~/.electrs/config.toml`, `./electrs.toml`.

 The options in highest-priority config files override options set in lowest-priority config files.
 Environment variables override options in config files and finally arguments override everythig else.
 There are two special arguments `--conf` which reads the specified file and `--conf-dir`, which read all the files in the specified directory.
 The options in those files override **everything that was set previously, including arguments that were passed before these arguments**.
 In general, later arguments override previous ones.
 It is a good practice to use these special arguments at the beginning of the command line in order to avoid confusion.